Here is what I learned about setting up and sharpening bench planes.

 - the enthusiastic but casual amateur woodworker will often be prepared to go to extreme efforts to get the best results, since they are doing it for fun and time is not their primary consideration.

-- Someone running a woodworking school will have other criteria, for instance they may prefer techniques that allow them to keep dozens of tools sharp with minimal effort and that can easily be taught to new students.
+- An owner of a woodwork school will have other criteria, for instance they may prefer techniques that allow them to keep dozens of tools sharp with minimal effort and that can easily be taught to new students.

 - And finally, the (dwindling) number of people who earn a living using hand tools will do whatever they find most convenient and will naturally have an affinity to whichever approach they were taught as an apprentice.

-Throw in a multitude of possible methods and a (tiny) bit of science and there is a lot of scope for disagreement about which is the True Way to set up a plane.
+Throw in a multitude of possible methods and a (tiny) bit of science and there is a lot of scope for disagreement.

-If you want to persevere, gentle reader, bear with me while I attempt to lead you through the state-of-the art of all things plane sharpening, starting at the very beginning.
+If you want to persevere with some reading bear with me while I attempt to review all things plane sharpening, starting at the very beginning.

 Why is sharpening and preparing hand tools such a minefield?